CRISPRlab/CRISPRclassify/README.md

 Alternatively, you can download the package to your local machine, and install from there.
 1. Download the **.zip** from GitHub.

 2. Extract the .zip file to a folder, for example, on your Desktop.
-The folder will be named CRISPRclassify-master.
+The folder will be named **CRISPRclassify-master**.

 3. Install the package via command line: